funnelbranch/funnelbranch-script-npm/README.md

+# ❌ Funnelbranch has been discontinued ❌

+❌ The script will no longer work.

 # Funnelbranch Script NPM

 This is the official source code repository for the [funnelbranch.js](https://github.com/funnelbranch/funnelbranch-script) wrapper module, made suitable for SPA frameworks like React and Angular.